rjblee/restaurant/README.md

-# restaurant
+# Restaurant Webpage

-An exercise for a front-end (HTML and CSS) only webpage using a video as the background.
+An front-end exercise creating a webpage with only HTML and CSS, using a video as the background.

 # Screenshots